EBZebra/docs/edge/source/guide/sap.md

           <MetaTag VALUE="KeyCapture~KeyValue:All;Dispatch:True;KeyEvent:url('javascript:fireKeyEvent(%json);');" />
         </DefaultMetaTags>

-2. Add JavaScript method as mentioned below in SAP html page.
+2. Add JavaScript method as described in the [DOM Injection guide](../guide-DOMinjection).
 The same method `fireKeyEvent` has been configured in config.xml under `DefaultMetaTags` attribute.

         :::javascript
         //Add the fireKeyEvent in the HTML page for handling in WM device with IE Engine